 OverviewClick to Open

 With one of Africa’s most vital health care systems, Botswana is an engaging place to explore regional social and scientific health issues.
-Learn from successes and failures as you visit and assist at clinics, public health non-governmental organizations (NGOs), and hospitals.
+Learn from successes and failures as you visit and assist at clinics.
+You will also have an opportunity to visit public health non-governmental organizations (NGOs), and hospitals to further learn about the country’s health delivery system.
 Engaging coursework, community outreach, language learning, homestays, and more will open this inspirational country to you, and stay with you long past summer.

 Shadow healthcare providers

 to experience how care is delivered in and around Gaborone.

 and gain insight into the resident's public health challenges there.

 Visit Mokolodi Nature Reserve

 full of celebrated African wildlife, like giraffes, rhinos, and big cats.

 miles from the South African border9.3